TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.sax.rst

    The optional *exception* parameter, if given, should be ``None`` or an exception that was caught by the parsing code and is being passed along as information.

-   This is the base class for the other SAX exception classes.
+   This is the base kundi for the other SAX exception classes.

 .. exception:: SAXParseException(msg, exception, locator)

-   Subclass of :exc:`SAXException` raised on parse errors.
-Instances of this class are passed to the methods of the SAX :class:`~xml.sax.handler.ErrorHandler` interface to provide information about the parse error.
-This class supports the SAX :class:`~xml.sax.xmlreader.Locator` interface as well as the :class:`SAXException` interface.
+   Subkundi of :exc:`SAXException` raised on parse errors.
+Instances of this kundi are passed to the methods of the SAX :class:`~xml.sax.handler.ErrorHandler` interface to provide information about the parse error.
+This kundi supports the SAX :class:`~xml.sax.xmlreader.Locator` interface as well as the :class:`SAXException` interface.

 .. exception:: SAXNotRecognizedException(msg, exception=None)

-   Subclass of :exc:`SAXException` raised when a SAX :class:`~xml.sax.xmlreader.XMLReader` is confronted with an unrecognized feature or property.
-SAX applications and extensions may use this class for similar purposes.
+   Subkundi of :exc:`SAXException` raised when a SAX :class:`~xml.sax.xmlreader.XMLReader` is confronted with an unrecognized feature or property.
+SAX applications and extensions may use this kundi for similar purposes.

 .. exception:: SAXNotSupportedException(msg, exception=None)

-   Subclass of :exc:`SAXException` raised when a SAX :class:`~xml.sax.xmlreader.XMLReader` is asked to enable a feature that is not supported, or to set a property to a value that the implementation does not support.
-SAX applications and extensions may use this class for similar purposes.
+   Subkundi of :exc:`SAXException` raised when a SAX :class:`~xml.sax.xmlreader.XMLReader` is asked to enable a feature that is not supported, or to set a property to a value that the implementation does not support.
+SAX applications and extensions may use this kundi for similar purposes.

 .. seealso::